SAP-samples/sap-tech-bytes/README.md

   - Install the btp CLI to be ready to start exploring its features and functions.
 The SAP BTP Command Line Interface (aka btp CLI) is a great tool for administering accounts and related resources on the SAP Business Technology Platform (BTP).
 It’s a super fit for devops and cloud native activities ...
 - [SAP Tech Bytes: Feature Engineering using Data Wrangling](https://blogs.sap.com/?p=1387627) by Witalij Rudnicki (Tue Aug 17 2021)
   - In the previous posts of the series, we have built our predictive model using Smart Predict in SAP Analytics Cloud with just a few clicks.
 And then we looked at some key Performance Indicators of the model built for us by Smart Predict.
 Improving Model Performance Smart Predict greatly simplifies ...
-- [SAP Tech Bytes: Using GitHub Actions to Deploy Continuously to Kyma/Kubernetes](https://blogs.sap.com/?p=1377978) by Marius Obert (Mon Aug 02 2021)
-  - This post will show you how you can use the full power of the GitHub platform for your Kubernetes-based projects.
-I’ll show you a minimal sample that uses GitHub to store, manage, and maintain its source code and build, publish, and deploy Docker images.
-In other words: We’ll use GitHub ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos